lassalleloan/PCList/README.md

 ## Quick start

-Assuming that you have installed **docker** and **docker-compose** on your machine and cloned the repo, move to the `topology-amt` directory and fire up docker-compose to start the 3 app servers:
+Assuming that you have installed **docker** and **docker-compose** on your machine and cloned the repo, move to the `topology` directory and fire up docker-compose to start the 3 app servers:

 ```
-cd topology-amt
+cd topology
 docker-compose up --build
 ```